noraokkk/fashion_probing/gpax/README.md

-# GPax
+# GPax based for fashion
 A codebase for Gaussian processes in Jax.

-Disclaimer: This is not an officially supported Google product.
+Disclaimer: The code is based on GPP

 ## Gaussian process probes (GPP)
 Please find algorithm descriptions in *[Gaussian Process Probes (GPP) for Uncertainty-Aware Probing](https://arxiv.org/abs/2305.18213)*.